-Map rail infrastructure in Iowa
+Map rail infrastructure

-Add Iowa rail lines to a map
+Add rail lines to a map

 First, you'll create a map in ArcGIS Online showing all active rail lines in Iowa.
-The map will be used later in Business Analyst.

 1. Sign in to your ArcGIS organizational account.